 Elaborating a New Social Compact: The project is also leading the social deliberation on a new social compact for the post-covid recovery.
 Therefore, the project facilitates dialogue between the community, state including local government and non-state actors (trade union organizations, the private sector, academia and traditional leadership) on community priorities and aims to unite efforts towards an inclusive, resilient and peaceful society and better recovery by active citizen engagements.

 Strengthening the Open SDG Club: The Open SDG Club serves as a national multi-stakeholder platform (MSP) for the SDGs.
 It provides an innovative dialogue mechanism to build shared understanding and consensus on critical areas identified by both the MSP working group and the High-Level working group on the new social compacts.
 Strengthening the Open SDG Club South Africa therefore enhances advancement of the SDGs in the country.

-- The National Development Stakeholder Forum is officially mandated within the SDG coordination mechanism
+- The National Development Stakeholder Forum was officially mandated within the SDG coordination mechanism

-- A framework for a new social compact for a peaceful, inclusive and resilient society is formulated including business, the labour movement and civil society
+- A framework for a new social compact for a peaceful, inclusive, and resilient society was formulated including business, the labour movement and civil society

 - 3 policy recommendations were taken up by the government for the implementation of the recovery plan and accelerated action on the SDGs